PrayujKolhe/Predictive-Maintenance-System-for-Crane_IFM/HMI_Code/readme.md

 # 🖥️ HMI Development – IO-Link Smart Safety Monitoring System

+This Project was developed and tested using CODESYS V3.5 SP16 Patch 5.

 ## 📌 Overview

 This repository contains the **HMI (Human Machine Interface)** developed in **CODESYS SP16** for the **IO-Link Based Smart Overload & Safety Monitoring System**.